 3. A self-admitted poor student, he left both the University of the Witwatersrand AND the University of London without completing a degree.
 (Mandela eventually got an law degree from the University of South Africa in 1989, during the last months of his imprisonment.
 He also had honorary degrees from more than 50 universities around the world!)

 4. He passed secret messages in prison.
-By leaving notes in empty matchboxes and under stacks of dirty dishes, Mandela managed to organise a hunger strike in order to improve the living conditions on Robben Island.
+By leaving notes in empty matchboxes and under stacks of dirty dishes, Mandela managed to organize a hunger strike in order to improve the living conditions on Robben Island.

 5. He forgot his reading glasses in prison!
 Upon the release from his last and longest prison sentence, Mandela was taken to give a public address.
-When he took out his speech, he realised he had left his reading glasses behind and had to borrow a pair.
+When he took out his speech, he realized he had left his reading glasses behind and had to borrow a pair.

 6. One of his sons passed away due to AIDS.
 Mandela’s public announcement of his son’s condition helped break the stigma of the disease in South Africa: “Let us give publicity to HIV/AIDS and not hide it, because the only way to make it appear like a normal illness like tuberculosis, like cancer, is always to come out and to say somebody has died because of HIV/AIDS.
 And people will stop regarding it as something extraordinary.”
 After his presidency, Mandela started the Nelson Mandela Foundation, which focused on fighting HIV/AIDS.